 - Low mod Area Benefit (LMA).
 The area benefit category is the most commonly used national objective for activities that benefit a residential neighborhood.
 An area benefit activity is one that benefits all residents in a particular area, where at least 51 percent of the residents are LMI persons. - Low Mod Limited Clientele (LMC).
 The limited clientele category is a second way to qualify specific activities under the LMI benefit national objective.
-Under this category, 51 percent of the beneficiaries of an activity have to be LMI persons. - Low Mod Housing Activities (LMH).
-The housing category of LMI benefit national objective qualifies activities that are undertaken for the purpose of providing or improving permanent residential structures which, upon completion, will be occupied by LMI households.

-• Low Mod Job Creation or Retention Activities (LMJ).
+Under this category, 51 percent of the beneficiaries of an activity have to be LMI persons. - With respect to determining the beneficiaries of activities as LMI and qualifying under the limited clientele category, activities must meet one of the following tests: - Benefit a clientele that is generally presumed to be principally LMI.
+This presumption covers abused children, battered spouses, elderly persons, severely disabled adults (see the box below), homeless persons, illiterate adults, persons living with AIDS and migrant farm workers; or - Require documentation on family size and income in order to show that at least 51 percent of the clientele are LMI; or - Have income eligibility requirements limiting the activity to LMI persons only; or - Be of such a nature and in such a location that it can be concluded that clients are primarily LMI.
+An example is a day care center that is designed to serve residents of a public housing complex. - Low Mod Housing Activities (LMH).
+The housing category of LMI benefit national objective qualifies activities that are undertaken for the purpose of providing or improving permanent residential structures which, upon completion, will be occupied by LMI households. - Low Mod Job Creation or Retention Activities (LMJ).
 The job creation and retention LMI benefit national objective addresses activities designed to create or retain permanent jobs, at least 51 percent of which (computed on a full-time equivalent basis) will be made available to or held by LMI persons.